Uncle-Uee/mysql-unity/README.md

    2. If you did not Create a Plugins folder, create it or follow the instructions above for the Unity Version you are using
    3. If you did not Drag and Drop the folder you extracted into the Plugins folder, please do so
    4. Create a Script called DatabaseManager
-   5. Overwrite the default code with the Following script
+   5. Overwrite the default code with the Following script - **update the script with your connection information**

        ```csharp
        using MySql.Data.MySqlClient;